 How to apply for a research degree

-Step 1: Select a degree
+Step 1: Select a suitable study level

 - Doctor of Philosophy (PhD): conduct research that leads to new knowledge or re-interprets existing ideas, theories and approaches.